dividedmind/statistics-done-wrong/pseudoreplication.rst

      simply make repeat measurements of a sample.
    * Use statistical methods which account for the strong dependence between your measurements, such as hierarchical and random effects models.
-   * Watch out for hidden ways your measurements could be interdependent and carefully design experiments to eliminate them.
+   * Design experiments to eliminate hidden sources of correlation between variables or to record the confounding factors so they can be adjusted for statistically.

 .. [#synch] That's not to say periods will never synchronize.
 If a group of women have periods with slightly different cycle lengths, they will